-For example, two identical companies might show vastly different net incomes simply because the depreciation & amortization (D&A) expense (an expense that reduces net income) is estimated in different ways: Say the first company assigned a 10 year useful life to its assets while the other assigned 20 years – the 20 year assumption would lead to a higher net income figure.
+For example, two identical companies might show vastly different net incomes simply because the depreciation & amortization (D&A) expense (an expense that reduces net income) is estimated in different ways: Say the first company assigned a 10-year useful life to its assets while the other assigned 20 years – the 20-year assumption would lead to a higher net income figure.
 Since the two companies are identical and it is simply a management assumption that is distorting the net income line, many analysts adjust net income to ignore expenses like D&A that distort the picture of “true” profitability.
-These adjustments are called “non-GAAP” adjustments and they are supposed to cure some of the problems accrual accounting presents.
-[Side note: If this makes no sense to you – take our accounting crash course].
+These adjustments are called “non-GAAP” adjustments, and they are supposed to cure some of the problems accrual accounting presents.

 The most common “non-GAAP” metric of profitability is EBITDA (pronounced “ee-bit-duh”).
 It used to simply mean “earnings before interest, taxes, depreciation & amortization.”
 The idea was to give analysts a way to compare across companies irrespective of leverage (hence the removal of interest expense), taxes (where various deductions and different jurisdictions can distort seeing “core operating performance”), and D&A. When used correctly, EBITDA as a measure of profits has some real benefits.
 But it also has several drawbacks and is often misused.
 And that’s before analysts started shoving even more adjustments into it, like stock based compensation, gains and losses, etc.

 No universal standard applies to EBITDA since it is non-GAAP.
 Companies love using it because they can publish “adjusted EBITDA” figures that remove a variety of expenses from net income, distracting analysts from ugly net income figures and instead focusing on beautiful, consistent, and growing adjusted EBITDA results.

 Issues with Non-GAAP Metrics